ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 ### Respecting Do Not Track

-The Mozilla Developer Network helpfully offers [Do Not Track case studies](https://developer.mozilla.org/en-US/docs/Web/Security/Do_not_track_field_guide/Case_studies) and the site DoNotTrack.us provides a [Do Not Track Cookbook](http://donottrack.us/cookbook/), which explore a number of Do Not Track usage scenarios.
+The Mozilla Developer Network helpfully offers [DNT case studies](https://developer.mozilla.org/en-US/docs/Web/Security/Do_not_track_field_guide/Case_studies) and the site DoNotTrack.us provides [The Do Not Track Cookbook](http://donottrack.us/cookbook/), which explore a number of Do Not Track usage scenarios.
 The examples include practical applications of Do Not Track for advertising companies, technology providers, media companies, and software companies.

 ### Sites that Respect Do Not Track

 Some well known social sites have taken the lead on implementing Do Not Track.
-Twitter [supports Do Not Track](https://support.twitter.com/articles/20169453?lang=en) by disabling tailored suggestions and tailored ads when a user has the setting enabled.
+[Twitter supports Do Not Track](https://support.twitter.com/articles/20169453?lang=en) by disabling tailored suggestions and tailored ads when a user has the setting enabled.
 However, it's worth noting that Twitter does not disable analytic tracking or third-party advertising tracking that uses Twitter data across the web.
-Pinterest [supports Do Not Track](https://help.pinterest.com/en/articles/we-support-do-not-track) and according to the site's [Privacy Policy](https://help.pinterest.com/en/articles/personalization-and-data), a user with Do Not Track enabled is opted out of Pinterest's personalization feature, which tracks users around the web in order to provide further customization of Pinterest content.
+[Pinterest supports Do Not Track](https://help.pinterest.com/en/articles/we-support-do-not-track) and according to the site's [Privacy Policy](https://help.pinterest.com/en/articles/personalization-and-data), a user with Do Not Track enabled is opted out of Pinterest's personalization feature, which tracks users around the web in order to provide further customization of Pinterest content.

-Medium.com has a [clear and effective Do Not Track Policy](https://medium.com/policy/how-we-handle-do-not-track-requests-on-medium-f2b4b4fb7c5e).
+Medium.com has a clear and effective [Do Not Track Policy](https://medium.com/policy/how-we-handle-do-not-track-requests-on-medium-f2b4b4fb7c5e).
 When a user with Do Not Track enabled is logged in, they are presented with this message:

 > You have Do Not Track enabled, or are browsing privately.
 Medium respects your request for privacy: to read in stealth mode, stay logged out.
 While you are signed in, we collect some information about your interactions with the site in order to personalize your experience, offer suggested reading, and connect you with your network.
 More details can be found here.

 Medium also states that they do not track users across other websites around the web.
 This policy is clear and consistent, providing a strong example of how a successful site can respect a user's Do Not Track setting.

-The site DoNotTrack.us offers a [list of additional companies who have committed to honoring Do Not Track](http://donottrack.us/implementations), including advertising companies, analytics services, data providers, and more.
+The site DoNotTrack.us offers a [list of companies honoring Do Not Track](http://donottrack.us/implementations), including advertising companies, analytics services, data providers, and more.
 Unfortunately this list appears to be incomplete and outdated, but offers a good jumping off point for exploring exemplars across a range of industries.

 ## Web Analytics

 One of the biggest challenges of handling user privacy is determining best practices for web analytics.
 By definition, the goal of web analytics is to track users, though the aim is typically to better understand how our sites are used so that we can continually adapt and improve them to user needs.

 To improve user privacy, when using analytics, we should ensure that our analytics provider anonymizes our users, limits tracking cookies to our domain, and that it does not share user information with third parties.
-The [US Government's digital analytics program](https://analytics.usa.gov/#explanation) has taken this approach, through ensuring that Google Analytics does not track individuals, share information with third parties, and anonymizes all user I.P. addresses.
+The [US Government's digital analytics program](https://analytics.usa.gov/#explanation) has taken this approach, through ensuring that Google Analytics does not track individuals, share information with third parties, and anonymizes all user IP addresses.

 As an additional example, the analytics provider [Piwik](https://piwik.org) actively seeks to [maintain user privacy](http://piwik.org/blog/2014/01/data-privacy-day-january-28th/) while working with user analytics through: